Riverscapes/RCAT/docs/Documentation/Version_2.0/RCAT/1-Preprocessing.md

 	- `2` = Developed, including urban areas, roads, quarries or gravel pits, etc.
 	- `1` = Agriculture
 	- `-9999` = No data value for landcover classes that don't fit into any of the above
-- `VEGETATED`: Binary field for any native vegetation, classified as follows:
+- `VEGETATED` (type = Short Integer): Binary field for any native vegetation, classified as follows:
 	- `0` = All non-vegetated areas or non-native vegetated landcover, including but not limited to open water, barren, snow/ice, developed, barren, exotic and introduced landcover, etc.
 	- `1` = All native vegetation landcover, including but not limited to native riparian, sagebrush steppe, conifer forest, conifer-hardwood forest, native grassland, native shrubland, etc.
-- `LU_CODE` (only needed in existing vegetation raster): Land use intensity code, classified as follows:
+- `LU_CODE` (type = Double): Land use intensity code (only needed in existing vegetation raster), classified as follows:
 	- `0` = Very low land use or natural landcover, including nonnative vegetation
 	- `0.33` = Low land use, including low intensity agriculture such as fallow or idle cropland, pasture, and hayland
 	- `0.66` = Moderate land use, including high intensity agriculture such as aquaculture, bush fruit and berry agriculture, orchards, vineyards, close grown crops or row crops, wheatlands, and managed tree plantations